theodi/open-data-certificate/README.md

 ### Modelling The Open Data Certificate xml files

-##### 1: The ODC questionnaire exists in two sections, and accordingly as two files within prototypes directory
+##### 1: The ODC questionnaire exists in two sections, and accordingly as two files within surveys directory

-The general questionnaire (stored in prototype/translations/certificate.en.xml) containing the questions for General, Techincal and Social sections and the legal portion (stored in prototype/jurisdictions/certificate.GB.xml) for questions relating to copyright and IP ownership that differ by country or legal jurisdiction
+The general questionnaire (stored in surveys/definition/questionnaire.general.xml) containing the questions for General, Techincal and Social sections and the legal portion (stored in surveys/definition/questionnaire.jurisdiction.<lang>.xml) for questions relating to copyright and IP ownership that differ by country or legal jurisdiction

-##### 2: prototype/surveyor.xsl transforms these two XML files into survey/odc_questionnaire.$country_code.rb
+##### 2: surveys/transform/surveyor.xsl transforms these two XML files into survey/odc_questionnaire.$country_code.rb

 the mechanism by which specific country codes and their corresponding language is translated is being refactored at present  see [Surveyor/Translations](#translations) below